 In many cases, when most people are facing these odds, they do one thing: they quit!

 Most people quit when the relationship starts to get real.

 Most people quit when the training program starts to get tougher.

 And most people quit following their career passion because at the beginning of the journey they are not making any money.

-When you quit you end your chances to unleash your inner greatness.
+When you quit, you end your chances of unleashing your inner greatness.

 There are 2 principles that show us the importance of why you have to trust in the process.